FlorianNelles/CI-Upgrader/README.md

-To do this, CI-Upgrader transfers a lot of CI3 files and code into CI4 Syntax, but takes also usage of the [ci3-to-4-upgrader-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper) by Kenji Suzuka.
+To do this, CI-Upgrader transfers a lot of CI3 files and code into CI4 Syntax, but takes also usage of the [ci3-to-4-upgrader-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper) by Kenji Suzuki.
 Kenjis upgrader-helper provides interfaces for common use cases in CodeIgniter, to make them compatible and executable in CI4.

 This tool is most suitable for developers who want to perform a quick upgrade of there CI3 project